They said they were utility workers. But when they left the house, the wife was tied up and the husband was dead

 “One way or another we will find you,” the sheriff said in a post on Facebook.

 Hernandez is currently being held at the Caddo Correctional Center, jail records show.
-A spokesperson for the Caddo Parish Sheriff’s Office told CNN that if Hernandez waives his right to an extradition hearing, the Oakland County Sheriff’s Office will transport him back to Michigan.
-Otherwise, an extradition hearing will be required to return him to Michigan.
+The Oakland County Sheriff’s Office will “seek to extradite the defendant” back to Michigan, a spokesperson told CNN in an email.
+No court date has been set and it’s unclear if Hernandez will waive his right to an extradition hearing, the spokesperson said.

 “Our hearts go out to the victims of this horrific and tragic event, and we hope the perpetrators are quickly apprehended and brought to justice,” DTE Energy said in a statement.
 “Before DTE makes a routine visit to your home, we will make every effort to contact you in advance, either through a phone call from our call center or via email or text message.”